hypermodeinc/modus/sdk/assemblyscript/examples/auth/README.md

-# Hypermode Simple Example Plugin
+# Modus Auth Example

-This is an example showing how to write a Hypermode plugin that uses auth.
+This is an example showing how to access auth claims from an incoming request.